JanssenProject/jans/docs/CONTRIBUTING.md

 This glossary helps to keep terms and their meanings consistent across documentation.

-`Janssen Project` or `Jans`:
+- `Janssen Project` or `Jans`:

   Refers to the official project name under Linux Foundation that seeks to build the world’s fastest and most comprehensive cloud native identity and access management software platform

-`Janssen Server`:
+- `Janssen Server`:

   Refers to a set of software components developed under the Janssen Project .
-Components of the project include client and server implementations of the OAuth, OpenID Connect, SCIM and FIDO standards.
+Components of the Janssen Server include client and server implementations of the OAuth, OpenID Connect, SCIM and FIDO standards.
 The term `Janssen Server` is used to refer to these components as a group.

-`jans-auth-server`:
+- `jans-auth-server`:

   Refers to a module within the Janssen Server named `jans-auth-server`.
 This is one of the significant modules of the Janssen Server that has an implementation for OAuth and OpenId Connect.

+- Janssen Server module names:

   For correct naming of other modules of the Janssen Server, please refer to [README](https://github.com/JanssenProject/jans#janssen-modules)

 # Contribution Workflow